-To summarize Tableau vs QlikView bestows their own unique flavors to the users.
-While both Tableau and QlikView are utilized extensively for data visualizations their specific differences set them apart from each other.
+To summarize, Tableau vs QlikView bestows their unique flavors to the users.
+While Tableau and QlikView are utilized extensively for data visualizations, their specific differences set them apart.

-This reading gives you a comparison between the two most popular Data Visualization tools in a thorough yet enjoyable way.
-Both Tableau and QlikView tools offer excellent BI capabilities to publish stunning yet insightful reports inclusive of interactive visual analytics.
-Additionally, both Tableau and QlikView provide seamless integration with a variety of data sources ranging from MS-SQL to Hadoop.
-However, there does exist some elementary differences between Tableau and QlikView that make them more suitable for a specific type of use-case.
+This reading compares the two most popular Data Visualization tools in a thorough yet enjoyable way.
+Both Tableau and QlikView tools offer excellent BI capabilities to publish stunning yet insightful reports, including interactive visual analytics.
+Additionally, both Tableau and QlikView provide seamless integration with various data sources ranging from MS-SQL to Hadoop.
+However, some elementary differences exist between Tableau and QlikView, making them more suitable for a specific type of use case.

-Whether you are beginning your career as a UI/UX Developer or you are an experienced IT professional moving to Data Analytics or Business Intelligence knowledge of either of these technologies is awesome to have.
+Whether you are beginning your career as a UI/UX Developer or an experienced IT professional moving to Data Analytics or Business Intelligence, knowledge of either of these technologies is fantastic.
 Thankfully, there are excellent courses available on the EduCBA platform which can accelerate your learning goals.
 Do check the links below for additional information.

-This has been a guide to Differences Between Tableau vs QlikView.Here we have discussed their head to head comparison, key differences, along with infographics and comparison table.
+This has been a guide to the Differences Between Tableau vs QlikView.Here we have discussed their head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –